Anish-Tripathi/FlashFeed/README.md

 ---

-### 5️⃣ Deploy Your Own Instance
+###5️⃣ Deploy Your Own Instance

-#### Deploy to Netlify
+##Deploy to Vercel

-1. Fork this repository to your GitHub account
+Fork this repository to your GitHub account

-2. Sign up for a free [Netlify](https://www.netlify.com/) account
+Sign up for a free Vercel account

-3. Click "New site from Git" and select your forked repository
+Click “New Project” and import your forked repository

-4. Configure environment variables:
+Configure environment variables during setup or later in project settings:

-   - Name: `NEWS_API_KEY`
+Name: NEWS_API_KEY

-   - Value: Your API key from NewsAPI.org
+Value: Your API key from NewsAPI.org

-5. Click "Deploy site"
+Click “Deploy”

 ---